 - Water games.
 Some hands-on games for younger ones, including making “dot” water animals, stickers and a ring toss game.

 - What’s that bird?
-Audubon Society president Rick Faire will lead bird walks for visitors of all ages, starting at the barn area.
+Audubon Society president Rick Fare will lead bird walks for visitors of all ages, starting at the barn area every half hour.

-- Bradford Environmental Club work with children to make recycled crafts including pet rocks, upcycled bird feeders, and bookmarks
+- Mahone Middle School Environmental Club work with children to make recycled crafts

 Center for Sustainable Living (up the hill - in the barn)